 Shockwave Therapy Activates Reparative Healing

-Extracorporeal Shockwave Therapy is a noninvasive procedure in which soundwaves are applied through the skin to the affected tissue.
-Soundwaves of different peak pressure and amplitude are emitted over a short duration administered by positioning an instrument over the injured area.
+Extracorporeal Shockwave Therapy is a noninvasive procedure in which sound waves are applied through the skin to the affected tissue.
+Sound waves with different peak pressures and amplitudes are emitted for a short duration by positioning an instrument over the injured area.
 The soundwaves activate the body’s reparative healing response by:

-- Increasing the natural formations of new blood vessels
+- Increasing the natural formation of new blood vessels

 - Stimulating the reproduction of tenocytes to strengthen connective tissue

-- Promoting the growth of osteoblast to secrete collagen to cover the surface of the bones
+- Promoting the growth of osteoblasts to secrete collagen to cover the surface of the bones

 - Activating white blood cell circulation towards the infected tissue